bugcrowd/ecs-task-runner/README.md

 and `value` is it's value.

 #### launch-type
-If provided sets launchType of the taks to FARGATE.
-This implies awsvpc networking and requires you to set subnets and security-groups.
+Specify the launchType for the task to be run.
+Valid options are EC2, FARGATE and EXTERNAL.
+Default: EC2

 ### Network configuration
 When awsvpc networking mode is configured for the task this requires the awsvpc configuration to